Professor Damien Ridge PGDipCounsPsych MACounsPsych PhD FHEA MBACP

 I am a fully qualified psychotherapist and counsellor, and a member of The British Association for Counselling and Psychotherapy (BACP).
 I abide by the BACP code of ethics.

 Professionally, I have experience of providing counselling at the Mind charity.
-I also co-developed the Atlas men's wellbeing clinic at the Victoria Medical Centre, London.
+I also co-developed the Atlas men's wellbeing clinic at the Victoria Medical Centre in London.

 The National Institute for Health and Care Excellence (NICE) has adopted my recovery research into their guidance on the treatment and management of depression in adults in the UK (2010).

-As an academic who specialises in improving the patient experience, you will benefit from my client-centred approach.
+As an academic who specialises in improving the patient experience, you will experience a highly person-centred approach.

 British Association for Counselling & Psychotherapy